28 November 2015

 14 July 2015

-Relative Values (starring Julie Andrews and Sophie Thompson)
+Relative Values with Julie Andrews

 ‘Relative Values’ is based on a play of the same name by Noel Coward, but we didn’t realise that until after we’d watched it.
 It was made in 2000 though set in the 1950s, based in the stately home of the Marshwood family.
 The young Earl, Nigel (Edward Atterson), has announced his engagement to an American actress called Miranda (Jeanne Triplehorn) who, until recently, was in a relationship with another movie star (William Baldwin).